Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Supplementary Appendix (not for publication)

 The distribution of versions is shown in Figure \ref{fig:version-dis} and Table \ref{tab:version-dist}.
 We observe that women are overrepresented in clerical, health and food training, while men are more likely to be observed in automechanics, welding, electrical and construction training.

 As a byproduct of the decomposition estimation, we create the AIPW scores for every treatment version.
 This allows us to inspect their often noisily estimated average potential outcomes in Figure \ref{fig:apo-jc}.
 We observe a clear pattern.
 The point estimates of the predominantly male trainings are all larger than the predominantly female ones.
+Figure \ref{fig:resclaed-jc} contains the re-scaled propensity scores $e_t(x)/\pi_t$ for all treatment versions.